ElDivinCodino/DynamoDS/README.md

     - I've changed the constructor in RequestInitItemsMessage, allowing it to take an ArrayList also in request.
 This because this way I can maintain a reference to the Storage of the sender, doing the set difference of the Store of the newer w.r.t. the one of the older.
     This way I could complete the "RequestInitItemsMessage" case.
 Please check if my idea is faulty or not (if I didn't take into consideration some borderline cases).
+    Modified for this purpose also requestItemsToNextNode() method, see comments in the code.